Violet Line (Ahmedabad Metro)

 The Violet Line of the Ahmedabad Metro is a metro route of the mass rapid transit system in Ahmedabad, India.
+The construction was started in January 2021 and was completed in September 2024.

 History

 The Government of Gujarat approved the Phase-2 of Ahmedabad Metro in October 2017 and revised it in October 2018.
 In February 2019, the Union cabinet approved the Phase-2 worth cost of ₹5384.17 crore.
 It will extend the north–south corridor from Motera Stadium in Ahmedabad to Mahatma Mandir in Gandhinagar (23.838 km) with a branch line from Gujarat National Law University (GNLU) linking Pandit Deendayal Energy University (PDEU) and GIFT City (5.416 km).

 The tendering for the Phase 2 began in January 2020.
 On 18 January 2021, the foundation stone of the Phase-2 was laid by Prime Minister Modi.
 In February 2023, Titagarh Rail Systems won a contract worth ₹350 crore for providing rolling stock for the Phase-2.

 The trial run of Phase-2 started in February 2024 between GNLU and Dholakuva Circle stations.
 The Violet Line with all three stations was inaugurated on 16 September 2024 by Prime Minister Narendra Modi and was open to the public on 17 September 2024.

+In April 2026, under Phase 2B, the Gujarat Metro Rail Corporation Limited (GMRC) invited the bids for extension of the Violet Line from GIFT City to Shahpur Circle with 3.33 km-long elevated corridor and 3 stations; at the cost of ₹290.33 crore.
+The approved stations are GIFT City House, Gujarat Biotechnology University and Shahpur.

-Under Phase 2B, the Gujarat Metro Rail Corporation Limited submitted a proposal to the Ministry of Housing and Urban Affairs to extend the Violet Line to construct a 6 to 10 km elevated circular loop within GIFT City.
-The estimated cost for the construction of construction is ₹2000 crore.
+The GMRC also submitted a proposal to the Ministry of Housing and Urban Affairs to extend the Violet Line to construct a 6 to 10 km elevated circular loop within GIFT City.
+The estimated cost for the construction is ₹2000 crore.
 The project is expected to add four to six metro stations to connect the different campuses within the city.
+Another proposal includes extension of Violet Line to IIT Gandhinagar.
+This 7 km route will have six stations and will cost around ₹1750 crore.